socejo/Getting-and-cleaning-dada/codebook.md

 1. The number at the begining of each feature in the features.txt file is an integral part of the name and thus should not be "separated" in a different column.
 If it is separated, then duplicate values get generated, i.e.: several variables have the same "descriptive" name.
 The way to avoid separating them is to use as the separator character one that for shure is not included in the names, in this case I used a question mark.

-2. There are several variables which name includes the string "mean", however the original project features_info.txt file states that _the variables with mean() on its name have the mean value and those with std() have the Standard deviation_ (66 in total).
+2. There are several variables which name includes the string "mean", however the original project features_info.txt file indicates that _the variables with mean() on its name have the mean value and those with std() have the Standard deviation_ (66 in total).

 ### How tidy is tidy data?